Hudswell, North Yorkshire: The George & Dragon Pub

 The George & Dragon is the only public house in Hudswell and the first community owned public house in North Yorkshire.
 After the closure of the original George & Dragon in August 2008, the Hudswell Community Pub Limited (HCP Ltd) successfully led a campaign to purchase the property and reopen it as a community owned public house.

 In February 2010, the community lead organisation purchased the property and land for £209,950.
 Investment from locals of almost £240,000 and a grant of £65,000 allowed for full renovations to be undertaken.
 On 12 June 2010, after nearly two years of closure and three months of renovations, the George & Dragon was officially reopened by foreign secretary and Richmond MP William Hague who is also a member of the HCP Ltd.

 The George & Dragon has approximately an acre of gardens, with views of the Swale valley, serving ales from local suppliers.
 The pub has been designated as a hub of the village, prior to its reopening, the village hall was the only other community space in Hudswell.
 As well as acting as a meeting place and venue for village events, the George & Dragon hosts the village library, with books provided by the county council library service, free internet and allotments for the community.
 The George & Dragon is also the venue for 'The Little Shop', the first shop in Hudswell for 30 years, offering local produce and basic amenities and is run by volunteers.

 In May 2012, The Guardian's Northern Editor, Martin Wainwright voted The George & Dragon in the Top 10 pubs in North Yorkshire and in March 2017, CAMRA announced that The George & Dragon had won its 2016 National Pub of the Year competition.

 St Michael and All Angels

-St Michael and All Angels, situated to the west of the village, was built in 1883, and serves Hudswell and the outlying farms.
+St Michael's Church, Hudswell, situated to the west of the village, was built in 1884, and served Hudswell and the outlying farms.
 It is the sister church of St Mary's, Richmond.
-It serves as a venue for various community events.
+It closed in 2017 and is being converted into a hostel.